Construction Activities

 The creation of the Site C reservoir required the realignment of six segments of Highway 29 over a total distance of approximately 30 km.
 This work included the construction of five new bridges at:

-• Permanent navigation restriction of the Peace River at the dam site to ensure public safety.
-This will be done using booms and other markers upstream and downstream of the dam site.
+- Permanent navigation restriction of the Peace River at the dam site to ensure public safety.
+This is done using booms and other markers upstream and downstream of the dam site.

 Two new 500-kilovolt, 75-kilometre transmission lines have been built and energized along an existing right-of-way to connect Site C to the overall transmission network through the existing Peace Canyon generating station.
 Transmission work includes the following activities:

-Three 500-kilovolt transmission lines will also be built between the Site C substation and the Site C powerhouse.
+Three 500-kilovolt transmission lines also connect the South Bank Substation and the Site C powerhouse.

 As part of Site C construction, a berm has been constructed at Hudson's Hope to protect to the shoreline.
 Activities at Hudson's Hope include:

-Off-site materials for the construction of Site C will be obtained from regional quarries and transported to site, primarily by truck.
-The materials will be gathered from:
+Off-site materials for the construction of Site C are obtained from regional quarries and transported to site, primarily by truck.
+The materials have been gathered from:

-• 85th Avenue Industrial Lands: the site will be used for temporary laydown and storage for equipment and materials, as a location for potential site office, and as a source of construction material (glacial till) for the dam
+- 85th Avenue Industrial Lands: the site is used for temporary laydown and storage for equipment and materials and as a source of construction material (glacial till) for the dam